SUSHREE-SUBHADARSINI-JENA/Task2-Data-Visualization/README.md

 📌 "Numbers tell a story—this dashboard makes sure it's one worth listening to."

-📸 Dashboard Snapshot

-A single glance reveals what’s selling, how customers are paying, and when demand surges—no filters needed.

 🔍 Project Highlights
 Purpose:
 To identify sales trends, customer preferences, and seasonal patterns in a coffee shop business using visual analytics.